Reed Lund and Cleone Rich Frischknecht and Family Scholarship

 Who can apply:

-The Reed Lund and Cleone Rich Frischknecht and Family Scholarship is for USU graduate or senior level undergraduate students, majoring in one of the subject areas in the College of Humanities and Social Sciences, or the Department of Economics.
-Applicants should demonstrate academic achievement and a commitment to community service.
-Preference in selection will be given to those who have an interest in a career in public service and are residents of the state of Utah.
+The Reed Lund and Cleone Rich Frischknecht and Family Scholarship is for Utah State University graduate or senior level undergraduate students, majoring in one of the subject areas in the College of Humanities and Social Sciences, or the Department of Economics.
+Applicants should demonstrate academic achievement.
+Preference in selection will be given to those who have an interest in a career in public/community service and are residents of the state of Utah.

 Reed Lund and Cleone Rich Frischknecht